GDGVIT/HandWriter/README.md

 - [ ] Feed your own handwriting to the application to generate PDF outputs in your handwriting

-## Installation
+## Install the GUI Package

-Instructions for installation can be on the DSC-VIT website for the project - <br>
+Instructions for installation can be found on the DSC-VIT website for the project - <br>
 #### https://handwriter.dscvit.com/installer/home/

-### Directions to setup development environment
+## Directions to setup development environment
+### Setup dependencies
 * To install the source for contributing -
 	- Pre-requisites:
 		-  python 3.5 or 3.6